harryjustussmit/IdlClQuat/README.md

 For complete complete descriptions and more details we refer to the [`List of commands`](https://github.com/harryjustussmit/IdlClQuat/blob/main/doc/ListOfCommands.md).

+Some functionalities require the package [`hermite`](https://github.com/dansme/hermite) (developed by D. Smertnig and J. Voight) to be installed and attached in Magma.

 In the [`file`](https://github.com/harryjustussmit/IdlClQuat/blob/main/examples/example_brandt_matr.m) there is the code to see how to use the main functions of the package.

 References